 Placement Auditions and Assessments

 All students are required to complete a placement audition during orientation.
-This helps the college place you into ensembles and private instruction with other students of similar ability.
+The purpose of the placement audition is to assess your current skill level relative to the curriculum.
+This assessment will help the college place you into an appropriate ensemble, private lesson, and lab that will best support your educational needs, along with students of similar ability.

 To prepare for your audition:

 - Review the preparation materials for your instrument.

 - Students may perform any music for their assessment, including original songs and classical music.

 Vocalists may accompany themselves on acoustic guitar or piano (this is recommended only if you are highly proficient on your accompanying instrument).
 Alternatively, vocalists may use a backing track that has been downloaded and does not require internet access, or a faculty member can accompany them on piano if the student provides a chord chart/lead sheet or sheet music that can be easily sight-read.

 - On January 11, this page will be updated to include links to the audition packet for each instrument.
 This includes the sheet music for musical examples you will be asked to perform during your audition.
 Download and print the packet for your instrument.

 - During check-in, you will receive your audition time slot.

 What to bring to your audition: